ligum/IIS/README.md

 Open Visaul Studio 2019 and Create “ASP.NET Core Web App” project

-Check your csproj content

-Add “Newtonsoft.Json”

-Check your csproj again, what changed?
-Restore Nuget Packages
-Compile (rebuild) your project
+Check your csproj content --> Add “Newtonsoft.Json” --> Check your csproj again, what changed? --> Restore Nuget Packages --> Compile (rebuild) your project
-Which files and folders were created?
+-->Which files and folders were created? --> Publish your application

+Open IIS on your local machine --> create a new application pool without managed code --> add a new website --> mark a physical path --> port number
-Publish your application
+-->browse your website

 # Part 2: Create website on your Microsoft machine